MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-almacceleratorpowerplatform.md

     | TenantID  | [The Directory (tenant) ID you copied when creating the app registration] |
     | AADHost | The Azure Active Directory authorization endpoint, for public cloud use: **login.microsoftonline.com**, for government clouds use the appropriate authorization url.

-1. When using Canvas studio Test Automation in your pipelines, the following variables are also required in the variable group.
+1. **Optional**.
+When using Canvas studio Test Automation in your pipelines, the following variables are also required in the variable group.

     |Name| Value |
     |--|--|